dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 ## References
 For a detailed style guide, refer to Chapter 2.1 of Documenting Software Architectures: Views and Beyond (2nd Edition): Paul Clements, Felix Bachmann, Len Bass, David Garlan, James Ivers, Reed Little, Paulo Merson, Robert Nord, Judith Stafford 2010 Addison-Wesley.

+For detailed information on the Domain Driven Design strategies mentioned, refer to Part IV of Domain Driven Design: Tackling Complexity in the Heart of Software: Eric Evans 2003 Addison-Wesley.